PHOTO: Duffy Daugherty with his 1966 team captains, College Football Hall of Famers Clinton Jones (L) and George Webster (R).

 By TOM SHANAHAN

-What if a movie with a doctored script depicted Michigan State College Football Hall of Fame coach Duffy Daugherty using the N-word?
-Unaware viewers may take that as an accepted portrayal of Daugherty.
+What if a movie with a doctored script depicted Michigan State College Football Hall of Fame coach Duffy Daugherty’s team throwing around the N-Word?

 They’ve seen the script for a movie in production, “Black Spartans.”
 One of their objections was Daugherty depicted using the N-word.
 The players hired the Los Angeles law firm, Early, Sullivan, Wright, Gizer and McRae, to file a cease-and-desist order.